 I provide individual therapy for adults (18+) navigating a wide range of emotional and psychological concerns, including:

-You don’t need to have everything figured out before reaching out — we can begin wherever you are.
+You don’t need to have everything figured out before reaching out.
+We can begin wherever you are.

 I practice within my authorized scope and am committed to ethical, culturally sensitive, and trauma-aware care.
 While therapy isn’t about quick fixes, I offer a respectful, collaborative space where your experience is welcomed and your autonomy honoured.